sylvain-meunier/stageL3/Rapport/rapport.typ

 #let amin = math.op("amin", limits: true)

 #set cite(form: "prose")
+#v(-.75em)
 = Introduction
+#v(-0.4em)

-The @mir community focuses on three representations of musical information, presented here from the least to the most formatted.
-The first one is raw audio, either recorded or generated, encoded using WAVE or MP3 formats.
+The @mir community focuses on three representations of musical information, presented here from lowest to highest level of formatting.
+The first one is raw audio, either recorded or generated, encoded using WAV or MP3 formats.
 The computation is based on a physical understanding of signals, using audio frames and spectrum, and represents the most common and accessible kind of data.
-The second is a more musically-informed format, representing notes with both pitch (i.e., the note that the listener hear) and duration, encoded within a MIDI file.
+The second is a more musically-informed format, representing notes with both pitch (i.e., the note that the listener hears) and duration in @rtu (sec.), encoded within a MIDI file.
 The last way to encode musical information is a MusicXML file, mainly used for display and analysis purposes.
-The latter relies on a symbolic and abstract notation for time, that only describes the length of events in relation to a specific abstract unit, called a @beat, and indicates as well the pitch and @articulation of those events.
+The latter relies on a symbolic and abstract notation for time, that only describes the length of events in relation to a specific @mtu, called a @beat, and indicates as well the pitch and @articulation of those events.
-Those symbolic indications are then to be interpretated by a performer.
-Hence, a musical performance is not only about theoretical compliance with rhythmic musical theory (a task that computers excel at), but rather, and actually mostly, about sprinkling micro-errors (refered to in this report as timings, or shifts).
+These symbolic indications are then to be interpretated by a performer.
+An expressive musical performance is not only about theoretical compliance with rhythmic musical theory (a task that computers excel at), but rather, and actually mostly, about sprinkling micro-errors (refered to here as or shifts, or (micro) #gls("timing", display: "timings")).

 Moreover, to actually play a sheet music, one needs a given @tempo, usually indicated as an amount of beat per minute (BPM).
-Therefore, the notion of tempo allows to translate symbolic notation expressed in #gls("mtu", long:false) into real time events expressed in #gls("rtu", long:false).
+Therefore, the notion of tempo allows to translate @mtu symbolic notation into @rtu events.
 We will present a formal definition for both tempo and performance in @formal_consider.\

-However, tempo itself is insufficient to translate a sheet music into an musical performance, i.e., a sequence of real time events.
-Indeed, @peter2023sounding present four parameters, among which tempo and articulation appear the most salient as opposed to @velocity and #gls("timing", long:false).
-Even though the MIR community studies the four parameters, the hierarchy exposed by #cite(<peter2023sounding>, form:"normal") embodies quite well their relative priority within litterature.\
+However, tempo itself is insufficient to translate a music score into musical performance, i.e., a sequence of real time events.
+Indeed, S. D. Peter et al. #cite(<peter2023sounding>, form: "normal") present four parameters, among which tempo and @articulation appear the most salient as opposed to @velocity and #gls("timing", long:false).
+Even though the MIR community studies the four parameters, the hierarchy exposed by #cite(<peter2023sounding>, form:"normal") embodies quite well their relative priority within literature.\

-Tempo and related works actually hold a prominent place in litterature.
-Tempo inference was first computed based on probabilistic models #cite(<raphael_probabilistic_2001>, form: "normal") #cite(<nakamura_stochastic_2015>, form: "normal") #cite(<nakamura_outer-product_2014>, form:"normal"), and physical / neurological models #cite(<large_dynamics_1999>, form: "normal") #cite(<schulze_keeping_2005>, form: "normal") as methods for real time score synchronization with a performance ; and later the community tried neural network models #cite(<Kosta2016Mapping>, form:"normal") and hybrids approaches #cite(<shibata_non-local_2021>, form: "normal").
-A very useful preprocessing technique for tempo inference and further analysis, such as #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal"), is note-alignement, that is a matching between each note of a performance and those indicated by a given score.
-Two main methods are to be found in litterature : a dynamic programming algorithm, equivalent to finding a shortest path #cite(<muller_memory-restricted_nodate>, form: "normal"), that can works on raw audio ; and a Hidden Markov Model that needs more formatted data, such as MIDI files #cite(<nakamura_performance_2017>, form: "normal").
-As most of the previous examples, we shall focus here on mathematically and/or musically explainable methods.
+Tempo and associated works actually hold a prominent place in literature.
+Tempo inference was first computed based on probabilistic models #cite(<raphael_probabilistic_2001>, form: "normal") #cite(<nakamura_stochastic_2015>, form: "normal") #cite(<nakamura_outer-product_2014>, form:"normal"), and physical or neurological models #cite(<large_dynamics_1999>, form: "normal") #cite(<schulze_keeping_2005>, form: "normal") as methods for real time (musical) @score synchronization with a performance ; and later the community tried neural network models #cite(<Kosta2016Mapping>, form:"normal") and hybrids approaches #cite(<shibata_non-local_2021>, form: "normal").\

+A very useful preprocessing task for tempo inference and further analysis, such as #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal"), is note-alignement, that is a matching between each note of a MIDI performance and those indicated by a given score.
+Two main methods are to be found in literature : a dynamic programming algorithm, equivalent to finding a shortest path, that can work on raw audio #cite(<muller_memory-restricted_nodate>, form: "normal"); and a Hidden Markov Model that needs more formatted data, such as MIDI files #cite(<nakamura_performance_2017>, form: "normal").
+As most of the previous examples, we shall focus here on mathematically or musically explainable methods.\
-We thus introduce the following contributions :
+We shall present below our following contributions :
 #list(
   marker: [‣],
   indent: 0.2em,
   body-indent: 0.5em,
-  [Formal definition of tempo, based on #cite(<raphael_probabilistic_2001>, form: "normal"), #cite(<kosta_mazurkabl:_2018>, form: "normal") and #cite(<hu_batik-plays-mozart_2023>, form: "normal") (#link(<formal_consider>)[II.A]) ; and some immediate consequences (#link(<naive_use>)[II.B])], [Score based revision of #cite(<large_dynamics_1999>, form: "normal") and #cite(<schulze_keeping_2005>, form: "normal") for tempo inference (#link(<largmodif>)[II.C])], [Original techniques of tempo inference, without score, based on #cite(<murphy_quantization_2011>, form: "normal") (#link(<estimator_intro>)[III.A]), and #cite(<romero-garcia_model_2022>, form: "normal"), with related new theoretical results (#link(<quanti>)[III.B], #link(<quanti_revised>)[III.C] and @gonzalo_spectre)], [Method for data augmentation, and related results, based on #cite(<foscarin_asap:_2020>, form: "normal") and #cite(<peter_automatic_2023>, form: "normal")  (#link(<data_gen>)[IV.A])]
+  [Formal definition of tempo, based on #cite(<raphael_probabilistic_2001>, form: "normal"), #cite(<kosta_mazurkabl:_2018>, form: "normal") and #cite(<hu_batik-plays-mozart_2023>, form: "normal") (#link(<formal_consider>)[II.A]) ; and some immediate consequences (#link(<naive_use>)[II.B])], [Revision of #cite(<large_dynamics_1999>, form: "normal") and #cite(<schulze_keeping_2005>, form: "normal") for score based tempo inference (#link(<largmodif>)[II.C])], [Original techniques of tempo inference, without score, based on #cite(<murphy_quantization_2011>, form: "normal") (#link(<estimator_intro>)[III.A]), and #cite(<romero-garcia_model_2022>, form: "normal"), with related new theoretical results (#link(<quanti>)[III.B], #link(<quanti_revised>)[III.C] and @gonzalo_spectre)], [Method for data augmentation, and related results, based on #cite(<foscarin_asap:_2020>, form: "normal") and #cite(<peter_automatic_2023>, form: "normal")  (#link(<data_gen>)[IV.A])]
 )
+#v(0.45em)
-This document, along with algorithm implementations, can be found on the dedicated #link("https://github.com/sylvain-meunier/stageL3")[github repository] #cite(<git>, form: "normal").
+#h(0.6em)This document, along with some algorithm implementations and detailled results can be found on the dedicated #link("https://github.com/sylvain-meunier/stageL3")[github repository] #cite(<git>, form: "normal").
+Most proofs are to be found in Appendix.

-= Score-based approaches
+= Score-based approaches <score_based>

 == Preliminary works <formal_consider>

 #definition(numbering: none)[
   Let $u = (u_n)_(n in NN)$ be a sequence, we introduce the notation : $(u_n)$ for $u$, where $n$ is a dummy variable, and its introduction $n in NN$ is implicit.
-]
+]\
+#v(-1.7em)
 Since we chose to focus on MIDI files, we will represent a (@monophonic) performance as a strictly increasing sequence of timepoints, or events, $(t_n) in RR^NN$, each element of whose indicates the onset of a corresponding performance event.
 Such a definition is very close to an actual MIDI representation.\
 For practical considerations, we will stack together all events whose distance in time is smaller than $epsilon = 20 "ms"$.
 This order of magnitude represents the limits of human ability to tell two rhythmic events apart #cite(<nakamura_outer-product_2014>, form: "normal"), and is widely used within the field #cite(<shibata_non-local_2021>, form:"normal")
   #cite(<kosta_mazurkabl:_2018>, form:"normal")